List of Community episodes

-Community is an American sitcom which premiered on September 17, 2009, on NBC.
+Community is an American television sitcom which premiered on NBC on September 17, 2009, and ended on June 2, 2015.
+The series creator Dan Harmon served as showrunner for all seasons, except season four in which David Guarascio and Moses Port served as co-showrunners.
 The series follows a group of students at a community college in the fictional locale of Greendale, Colorado.
 The series heavily uses meta-humor and pop culture references, often parodying film and television clichés and tropes.
-The series was canceled by NBC in May 2014.
-However, Yahoo!
-Screen picked it up for a sixth and final season.